MicrosoftDocs/fabric-docs/docs/data-factory/filter-activity.md

 ms.date: 08/24/2023
 ---

-# Use the Filter activity to look up data from a data source
+# Use the Filter activity to filter items from an array

 You can use a Filter activity in a pipeline to apply a filter expression to an input array.